 Played as the Nedbank Golf Challenge (Nov 29-Dec 2; Sunshine Tr event; limited field of 12 top tour professionals).
 Second-placed Charl Schwartzel (RSA) finished 2 shots behind Kaymer (Ger).
 [Gary Player CC, Sun City Resort, North West Prov, South Africa].

-Played as the Abu Dhabi Golf Championship (Jan 20-23; Eurpn Tr event).
-Second-placed Rory McIlroy (N.Ire) finished 8 shots behind defending champion Kaymer (Ger).
-With this win Kaymer displaced Tiger Woods as the world No.2, on his way to the No.1 spot in February.
+Played as the Abu Dhabi Golf Championship (Jan 20-23; European Tour event).
+Second-placed Rory McIlroy (N.Ire) finished 8 shots behind defending champion Martin Kaymer (Ger), who won this event for the third time in four years.
 [Abu Dhabi GC, UAE].

 Played as the WGC-HSBC Champions (Nov 3-6; co-sanctioned by world's leading mens professional tours).
 Second-placed Fredrik Jacobson (Swe) finished 3 shots behind Kaymer (Ger).
 [Sheshan Intl GC, Shanghai, China].

-Played as the Abu Dhabi Golf Championship (Jan 21-24; Eurpn Tr event).
-Second-placed Ian Poulter (Eng) finished 1 shot behind Kaymer (Ger), who won this event for the second time in three years.
+Played as the Abu Dhabi Golf Championship (Jan 21-24; European Tour event).
+Second-placed Ian Poulter (Eng) finished 1 shot behind Martin Kaymer (Ger), who won this event for the second time in three years.
 [Abu Dhabi GC, UAE].

 Played as the KLM Open (Sept 9-12).
 Second-placed Christian Nilsson (Swe) and Fabrizio Zanotti (Para) finished 4 shots behind Kaymer (Ger).
 [Hilversumsche GC, Hilversum, nr Amsterdam].